These are considered to be

 The Coleoidea have no

 external shell.
-Cuttlefish have an internal calcareous shell, squids have a thin cartilaginous pen, see Loligo sp. the common squid below, and in octopods the shell
+Cuttlefish have an internal calcareous shell, squids have a thin cartilaginous pen, and in octopods the shell

 is absent, see Eledone sp. bottom left.

 Octopuses tend to be solitary, but squid are often found in shoals making them a commercially viable species for fishermen to catch.
 Squid and cuttlefish have 10 arms - 8 short and 2 long.
 Octopods have 8 arms; all of the same length.